 Before Australia, I prioritized finding a credit card that doesn’t charge foreign transaction fees.
 I mainly use Bank of America, so the card I chose was the Bank of America Travel Rewards card.
 This card has no annual fee and offers 20,000 bonus points if you spend $1,000 within the first three months you have it.
 There are plenty of other options too if you’d like to find something that better suits your needs: here are two helpful round-ups, one by WalletHub and one by NerdWallet.

 If your card does charge foreign transaction fees, 3% of each purchase you make will be added to your credit card bill.
 While small individually, these add up quickly.
-And hey, might as well avoid fees wherever possible, right?
+Might as well avoid fees wherever possible, right?

-The other big thing to consider: ATM fees.
+The other big thing to consider on the road: ATM fees.
 I cringe thinking back on all of the money I’ve wasted on ATM fees in the past, which can add up to about $10 per transaction depending on the banks involved.
 Terrible!
 Recently, finally, I signed up for a Charles Schwab checking account to use for travel purposes only.
 They reimburse you for all ATM fees worldwide.
 That’s the dream, people.

 A side note on foreign ATMs: You’ll often be asked when you’re withdrawing money if you’d like to withdraw it in the local currency or have it converted to your home currency and then withdraw it.
 Always choose to withdraw in local currency and you’ll get a better exchange rate.